FIFO Focus’ Sharon Rudderham joins Big Al as part of the REDFM series FIFO Life.

 In part 10, Sharon talks about FIFO and Kids – aspects of parenting that need attention when a parent is a FIFO worker.

-When one parent works away – helping young kids adjust to FIFO
+Helping young kids adjust to FIFO

 It’s been found in an Australian study that FIFO impacts families and kids in different ways at different times depending on circumstances such as roster patterns, workplace culture, and home and school environments.
 Some kids experience negative emotions or behavioural problems when one parent works away, while other kids thrive in this environment and are more resilient, well adjusted, self-assured, independent and confident.